yiandan/project-setup-team-kanungu-archive/README.md

 Building and testing of the project can be done via the GitFlow actions tab.
 The app is also continuously deployed through a droplet on Digital Ocean, and can be visited here: http://134.209.112.241:3000 .

-## Additional Information/ Miscellaneous

-## Initial Instructions

-This repository will be used for team projects.
-Delete the contents of this file and replace with the contents of a proper README.md, as described in the [project setup instructions](./project-setup-instructions.md)

-- a description of project, including the Product Vision Statement
-- the core team members, including links to their GitHub accounts and any other web presence they have
-- a short history of how the project came to be and information about how to contribute to the project (i.e. a link to the CONTRIBUTING.md document)
-- instructions for building and testing the project (update with that information once the project reaches that stage)
-- links to any additional Markdown documents or web pages that may be relevant reading about the project
-- anything else you think is important to communicate to people viewing the project

-See the [Sprint Planning instructions](./sprint-planning-instructions.md) once the basic Project Kickoff tasks have been completed.